 1. Instead of using eggs to help the cake rise, I add lemon juice to the milk and let it curdle for a few minutes.
 This creates a reaction with baking soda and helps the cake rise.

-2. But eggs also supply texture, so to achieve the same texture I use aquafaba, the liquid from a can of unsalted chickpeas, or flax eggs or even apple sauce as an egg replacer.
+2. To replace the texture that ordinarily eggs supply, I use unsweetened apple sauce or aquafaba, the liquid from a can of unsalted chickpeas, or flax eggs as an egg replacer.
 All these options replace eggs beautifully in terms of texture and flavor.

-3. Oil isn't the worst ingredient to consume but it is highly processed so I made this cake without oil, using pumpkin puree instead.
+3. Oil isn't the worst ingredient to consume but it is highly processed so I made this cake without oil, using unsweetened apple sauce or pumpkin puree instead.
 If you can't find pumpkin puree, sweet potato puree also works.
 Be sure to use the brands that don't have any other ingredients besides the vegetable.

 4. The recipe works perfectly using all purpose flour or a GF baking flour.
 I love Bob's Red Mills 1-to-1 baking flour, but their GF all purpose (red bag) works too.